In this article:

 Making business purchases with a small business credit card helps separate your business and personal finances.
 When you file taxes, having your business expenses on a separate business credit card helps prove you are operating a for-profit business, not a hobby.
 Many business credit cards also sort your spending into different categories, such as travel, entertainment or services, which can simplify your bookkeeping and taxes.

 A business credit card can also help your company establish a business credit score.
-Like your personal credit score, this number, ranging from zero to 100, indicates the amount of debt your business has and how well you manage it.
+Like your personal credit score, this number, ranging from zero to 100, indicates how well you manage debt issued in your business's name.
 Making your business credit card payments on time and maintaining a low balance (or no balance at all) will help boost your business credit score.

 How to Apply for a Small Business Credit Card